clides/clides/README.md

 cybersec cool

-wannabe ethical hacker, penetration tester, bug bounty hunter
+ai cooler

+python superior language

+wannabe ai dev and enterpreneur (having ur own business is always the meta)

-if you also interested in cyber sec and wanna chat heres my discord (clides#9989)
+if you also interested in ai and wanna chat and do side projects with me and the gang heres my discord id (clides)